discohook/discohook/packages/site/public/guide-files/getting-started/positioning.md

 # Component Positioning

 Message components like buttons and select menus are contained in what are called action rows (or just "rows").
-Each standard message can have up to 5 action rows, and stacks-based messages can have up to 40 total components, including the components inside each row.
+Each standard message can have up to 5 action rows, and components-based messages can have up to 40 total components, including the components inside each row.
 The maximum "width" of a row is 5 units:

 - Button: 1 unit wide (5 per row)
 - Select Menu: 5 units wide (1 per row)